wp-plugins/healcode-mindbody-link/readme.txt

 == Frequently Asked Questions ==

-= What are HealCode Service Links?
-What is a “My Account” Link? =
+= What are HealCode Links?
+What is a Login | Register Link? =

-Service Links are links you put on your website to provide the following, specific functions:
+HealCode Links are links you put on your website to provide the following, specific functions:

-The My Account link provides a client the ability to login and see their account information.
+The Login | Register link provides a client the ability to login and see their account information.
 Once in the My Account area, they can view their contact info, update their credit card, view their schedule, view their purchase history or view their account balances.
-When the My Account link is first clicked, it brings up the login screen of the HealCode Consumer Cart.
+When the Login | Register link is first clicked, it brings up the login screen of the HealCode Consumer Cart.

 The Cart link provides a client the ability to view their cart and any items that are in it.